syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 {% endhighlight %}
 {% endtabs %}

-## Recurrence Appointment
-This section has briefly explained in following [link](https://help.syncfusion.com/wpf/scheduler/recurrence)

 ## Add new appointment
-Scheduler supports to add the new appointment by using the `Appointment Editor` window it will appear when you double click or select the `AddNew` option from the contextmenu on the time when you want the appointment occur.
+Scheduler supports to add the new appointment by using the `Appointment Editor` window.
+It will appear when you double click or select the `AddNew` option from the `ContextMenu` on the time when you want the appointment occur.

 Add new appointment using ContextMenu